lucky-vers/Cryptonite-Taskphase/Writeup - Week 2.md

 data  data5.bin  data.txt
 ```

-Here the `x` argument signifies that we want to extract the archive, and `f` means the next argument will be the file to be extracted.
+Here the `x` argument signifies that we want to extract the archive, and `f` means the next argument will be the file to be extracted

 `data5.bin` is again a tarball
 ```